MrPrimate/ddb-importer/README.md

 ## What's the catch?

-Calls to dndbeyond are proxied to provide auth and to bypass CORS checks.
+Calls to dndbeyond are proxied to provide authentication and to bypass CORS checks.

 The proxy calls dndbeyond with your credentials to fetch your data.